jhenderson88/Cygnus/README.md

 Requirements
 -----------------------

-- Cygnus requires C++11 and ROOT v6 with the MathMore libraries
+- Cygnus requires C++11 and ROOT v6 with the MathMore and MINUIT2 libraries
 - In order to run compiled scripts, the Cygnus/bin directory must be added to LD_LIBRARY_PATH

 Running Cygnus